SMOKING AND LACING

 We were all broke.
 We all were broke through May, through June, through most of July.
 We were given draws in the form of $100 checks every other week or so starting mid-July.
 Money received as we edged closer to paying off food, fuel, expenses.
 Inching into the black.

 If I would have known how the summer would go I would have accepted money only to pay for my phone bill, my credit card payments.
-I would have bought nothing, spent nothing.
-Saved every dollar I worked for.
+I would have bought nothing, spent nothing- eaten rice on the boat every night.
+Saved every cent to see that final check in September tick up.

-The five of us prepared the boat: painting and cleaning, organizing and reorganizing.
-We stripped down the net and stood, all gathered around a hand drawn diagram for reassembly, half of us actually seeing meaning or a path forward in the drawing.
+The five of us deckhands prepared the boat: painting and cleaning, organizing and reorganizing.
+We stripped down the net and stood, all gathered around a hand drawn diagram for reassembly gifted from a more senior captain on the optimal hanging of a net, half of us actually seeing meaning or a path forward in the drawing.
 Thousands and thousands of dollars spent on exhausted hardware, on line, needles, twine, and an entire back deck worth of Costco goods.
 For five weeks we prepared.